cosmaslabs/captea-platform-dev/.github/SUPABASE_SETUP.md

   on profiles for update
   using (auth.uid() = id);

--- Create profile on signup (trigger) create or replace function public.handle_new_user() returns trigger as $$ begin
+-- Auto-create profile on signup create or replace function public.handle_new_user() returns trigger as $$ begin